amHACKS/deepstalk/README.md

 ## Usage ##
 ### 1. Via Command line: ###

-   Add desired names in names.txt along with some keywords(Already some have been included).
+   Add desired names in names.txt along with some keywords(some names and keywords already exist in the given file).

    Run the command down below